endojs/endo/CONTRIBUTING.md

 ## Making a Release

-* Ensure `NEWS.md` captures all user-visible changes in prose that is user-relevant.
+* Ensure `NEWS.md` captures all user-visible changes in prose that are user-relevant.
   Ideally, the news file would conform to the [Keep a Changelog](https://keepachangelog.com) specification, but ours do not at this